peterbristow/codeinstitute-workspace/sessions/notes-02.md

 12. Is there any reason  why doing this css would be of use?   html{margin: 0 auto;}
 13. Why do linked google fonts not display in any of the examples?
 14. 'files-l08/mobile-first-flexbox-semantics'.
 Please critique this code and offer ideas to make everything completely fluid/responsive.
+15. Could we check my answer to the ux challenge is satisfactory: files-l10/ux-challenge.

 ## Notes: ##